-Early in its history, the GlobalGiving community realized the need for a locally driven response to natural disasters and humanitarian crises.
+Early in its history, the GlobalGiving community realized the need for a locally driven, long-term response to natural disasters and humanitarian crises.
 Here is how we respond in the darkest hour.

 When the 2004 Indian Ocean tsunami hit, our website lit up and the phones started ringing.
 The GlobalGiving community relied on us to connect donors and companies to vetted local organizations that were responding to the crisis on the ground.

 Since the tsunami, people have turned to us to make vital connections when disaster strikes and ensure help gets to where it’s needed most.
 GlobalGiving wasn’t originally established with disaster recovery funding in mind, but the crowdfunding community, we realized, held the key to a better approach to disaster relief.

 Because GlobalGiving already has thousands of partners in 170+ countries, whom we work with 24/7, we’re well-positioned to deliver critical resources from donors to people who live and work in disaster-affected communities.
 They know their communities’ needs better than anyone else.
 Since the Indian Ocean tsunami, we’ve responded to dozens of natural disasters and humanitarian crises in the 16 years that have followed.